jiemsteveapor-art/Happy-Valentines-Love-/README.md

 Hi Normelen,

-Wala koy regalo for you but i made this just for you love
+Wala koy regalo for you but i made this just for you love 💗

-Grabu it's been 2 amazing years since we started that first conversation Through all the ups and downs, challenges and happy moments, we stayed strong and never gave up on each other.<br><br>
+Grabe it's been 2 amazing years since we started that first conversation.

-I'm so proud of how far we've come, love.
+Through all the ups and downs, challenges and happy moments, we stayed strong and never gave up on each other.

-Thank for loving me, understanding me miskan badlongon ko and always being there deside me no matter what.<br><br>
+I'm so proud of how far we've come love.

-Our love grew stronger every single day, and I can't wait to make more memories with you.<br><br>
+Thank you for loving me, understanding me miskan badlongon ko, and always being there beside me no matter what.

-I have little surprised for you click the button🌻
+I have little surprise for you click the button 🌻

 </p>